MatthijsKamstra/hxexterns/howto.md

 I "borrowed" this idea from Typescript DefinitelyTyped.

-The idea behind is, that after 2 years of inactivity a programmer should be able to determen if the externs are still useable or need a little adjustment.
+The idea behind is, that after 2 years of inactivity a programmer should be able to determent if the externs are still usable or need a little adjustment.

 Tools to make that easier: url from original project and version.
 With the help of change files (if available) it should be easier to track down changes.